1

 Intelligent alert suppression and noise reduction

 Identify normal behavior patterns and detect abnormal events with aggregated data.
-Combined with intelligent alert suppression, analysis filters out redundant or low-priority alerts, reducing noise and helping teams focus on meaningful alerts.
+With smart alert suppression, analysis removes unnecessary or low-priority alerts.
+This reduces noise and helps teams focus on critical alerts.
 Additionally, ML algorithms can adjust alert thresholds based on historical data, further refining alerting and improving efficiency.

 5